noneback/go-taskflow/README.md

 }
 ```

 The `Dump` method generates raw strings in DOT format.
 Use the `dot` tool to create a graph SVG.

+> We also provide a go build tag: `gotaskflow_novis` for those who don't need a visualizer dependency.

 ![dot](image/desc.svg)